Penile cancer: Treatment

 The role of radiation therapy includes an organ-sparing approach for early-stage penile cancer at specialized centres.
 Furthermore, adjuvant therapy is used for patients with locally advanced disease or for symptom management.

 Prognosis

-Prognosis can range considerably for patients, depending where on the scale they have been staged.
+Prognosis can vary considerably for patients, depending on the person's stage of cancer.
 Generally speaking, the earlier the cancer is diagnosed, the better the prognosis.
 The overall 5-year survival rate for all stages of penile cancer is about 50%.

 Epidemiology

 Penile cancer is a rare cancer in developed nations, with annual incidence varying from 0.3 to 1 per 100,000 per year, accounting for around 0.4–0.6% of all malignancies.
 The annual incidence is approximately 1 in 100,000 men in the United States, 1 in 250,000 in Australia, and 0.82 per 100,000 in Denmark.
 In the United Kingdom, fewer than 500 men are diagnosed with penile cancer every year.

 In the developing world, penile cancer is much more common.
 For instance, in Paraguay, Uruguay, Uganda and Brazil the incidence is 4.2, 4.4, 2.8 and 1.5–3.7 per 100,000, respectively.
 In some South American countries, Africa, and Asia, this cancer type constitutes up to 10% of malignant diseases in men.